TPapiernik/Module_16_Challenge/README.md

 **Table 1: Source Data Description**
 | File Name                               | Brief Description of Contents
 |-----------------------------------------|------------------------------
 | `amazon_reviews_us_Tools_v1_00.tsv` | Tab-Delimited Plaintext File without quote or escape characters, containing Amazon Product Reviews from the Tools Category.
 First line is Header, remainder of file 1 line corresponds to 1 record.
 1,741,101 Lines Containing 1 Header Row and 1,741,100 Reviews with Metadata.
 Data is taken from United States Marketplace.
 All Metadata and most reviews are in English.
-Data is primarily represented using the Basic Latin ASCII Character Set, but there are some Latin-1 Supplement and Latin Extended ASCII and Non-ASCII Unicoce Characters present, most frequently punctuation and symbols such as Registered Trademark, smart quotes, and en dashes.
-Appearing less frequently, but also present are non-Latin language characters from various world alphabets such as Cyrillic, Greek, Hebrew, Arabic, Korean, Chinese, Japanese, Emoji, Mathematical Symbols, and Diacretics.
+Data is primarily represented using the Basic Latin ASCII Character Set, but there are some Latin-1 Supplement and Latin Extended ASCII and Non-ASCII Unicode Characters present, most frequently punctuation and symbols such as Registered Trademark, smart quotes, and en dashes.
+Appearing less frequently, but also present are non-Latin language characters from various world alphabets such as Cyrillic, Greek, Hebrew, Arabic, Korean, Chinese, Japanese, Emoji, Mathematical Symbols, and Diacritics.
 15 Fields, described in greater detail below in Table 2.

 **Table 2: `amazon_reviews_us_Tools_v1_00.tsv` Fields**
 | Field Name                              | Amazon Original Description of Contents                                                                                                                                    | Additional Explanation of Contents